 Find out the construction process, and the materials used, such as wood studs vs metal.
 In addition, what type of material is the builder using for plumbing?
 Don’t take for granted that the county ordinances and building codes will be good enough for you.
 I was surprised that one local builder is using plastic tubing for water instead of PVC pipes.
 It doesn’t mean their building practice is wrong, it is just something you should know before you sign the purchase contract.

 All those selections!
 Ah yes, that wonderful showroom where you get to choose your cabinets, flooring, even the towel racks.
 Upgrades!
 Upgrades=$$.
 And yes, some upgrades make sense.
 Doing a little homework about how much certain things cost, like a garage door opener from a hardware store, vs paying for it during the new construction process, can keep you from losing a lot of money.

 Having your Realtor there with you during the selection process can help you determine the cost of some items and what can be done cheaper after you own the home.
 We can prepare a summary of values in the neighborhood and use that as a guideline for your improvements.
 Sometimes your agent will play devil’s advocate too.
 We are that person sitting on your shoulder asking you, do you really need this?

 Selections=Resale too!
-Although you may have fallen in love with the dark chocolate tile to put in your bathroom, we can at least advise you on market resale.
-Things that are permanent or expensive to replace should really be evaluated on after market resale.
+Although you may have fallen in love with the dark chocolate tile to put in your bathroom, a real estate agent can at least advise you on market resale.
+Things that are permanent or expensive to replace should be evaluated on aftermarket resale.
 An agent has heard countless times from buyers looking at homes say, “I really like the house, but…” We try to eliminate that BUT, because that is where you lose money.
 Maybe you have even said that yourself, which is why you want to buy (build) a new home.

 Is the Builder’s Lender Really Giving You the Best Deal?